 Imagine being in the shoes of a call center agent who receives a significant number of calls from customers who speak Spanish, and yet the contact center doesn’t have a single bilingual staff.
 Sure, Google translate can help, but only if the customer doesn’t speak slang.
 The likelihood of such calls ending in apologies for not being able to assist the customer in their language is high while the chances of getting a repeat purchase are low.

 With 52% of contact center managers expecting the volume of non-primary language communication to increase over time, it’s essential that contact managers consider introducing an in-house bilingual agent or outsourcing altogether.
 According to the Lionbridge Report, 69% of call center managers plan to support additional languages with Spanish as the most cited language.

 “What is more important to great customer service than the language in which we deliver it?” asked Justin Robbins, ICMI community Director, while launching Lost in Translation: Leveraging Language to Deliver an Exceptional Customer Experience report.

 Although providing multilingual customer support may come as a challenge, the array of benefit it provides is worth noting;

 • Reduced operating costs

 • Improved brand loyalty

 • Lower call attrition

 By 2020, Gartner predicts customer experience will overtake price and product as the key brand differentiator.
-More interestingly, when asked their contact centre’s priority for the year, 55% of managers cited improving their centres as their top priority.
+More interestingly, when asked about their contact center’s priority for the year, 55% of managers cited improving their centers as their top priority.
 However, we all know you cannot grow what you do not measure.